MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/gnss/guidelines-for-location-simulators.md

 # Guidance for location simulators

 Microsoft Visual Studio 2012 provides a [location simulator](https://msdn.microsoft.com/library/windows/apps/hh441475.aspx#bkmk-set-the-simulated-geo-location-of-the-device) that works together with a location simulator driver that you create.
 This section contains guidance for implementing a location simulator driver.
-Note that starting with Visual Studio 2017, location simulator is removed, and hence simulating sensor driver is no longer supported.
+Note that starting with Visual Studio 2017, location simulator functionality is no longer present, so simulating a sensor driver is not supported.

 ## Configure the simulator